Article published in The Medical Woman's Journal about black women medical interns. Article begins on page 138 of the journal.

 Get the story...

+In the 1920s, internships were important to moving forward with one's medical education.
 The Woman’s Medical College of Pennsylvania (WMCP), founded in 1850, graduated its first African American woman physician, Rebecca Cole, in 1867.
-By 1906 the college had graduated at least twelve African American women.
-The path of these early African American women physicians was often marked by financial struggle and racial and gender discrimination, starting with their medical education and continuing throughout their professional careers.
+By 1906, the college had graduated at least twelve African American women.
+The path of these early black women physicians was often marked by financial struggle and racial and gender discrimination, starting with their medical education and continuing throughout their professional careers.

 As students, the women faced both subtle and overt racial prejudice from fellow students, professors, and the public.
 Once they graduated, they faced both racial and gender discrimination while establishing their professional careers.
-The article on pages 138-139 in this issue of Woman’s Medical Journal, entitled, “Opportunities for Medical Women as Internes: The Colored Medical Woman Interne,” advocates for equal opportunity for women internes, regardless of race.
+The article on pages 138-139 in this issue of The Medical Woman's Journal, entitled, "Opportunities for Medical Women as Internes: The Colored Medical Woman Interne," advocates for equal opportunity for women interns, regardless of race.

 Item Number: AHE5_wmj045